lucavh/knowledge-base/pulp.md

 Pulp provides a convenient interface to modelling and solving [[linear-programming]] problems using various optimization solvers.

-PuLP simplifies the process of formulating and solving LP problems in Python.
+PuLP simplifies the process of formulating and solving LP problems in [[Python]].
 It supports a variety of optimization solvers, including open-source solvers like CBC and commercial solvers like CPLEX and Gurobi.

 **Example Code:**